mhlptl/photo-display/README.md

 # Photo Display

+This project include the software which can allow you (the user) to create your own electronic picture frame.

 ![Photo Display](./gifs/photodisplay.gif)

-This project include the software which can allow you (the user) to create your own electronic picture frame.
+- _Photo Timing is sped up for the demonstration_

 ## Development